Branch Lost and Found

 If your cat has gone wandering, there are a number of things you can do to help find them:

-- The first thing to do is to check your home thoroughly.
-Cupboards, wardrobes, inside drawers, under the bed & the sofa, behind kitchen appliances, their usual hiding spots, and not so usual.
+- The first thing is to check your home thoroughly.
+Cupboards, wardrobes, inside drawers, under the bed & the sofa, behind kitchen appliances, their usual hiding spots, and not so usual hiding spots - especially for newly arrived kittens that will hide in the tiniest of spaces.
 Check your garden and outbuildings, including under bushes, inside, behind and under sheds, decking and garages.
+Indoor cats that have escaped very rarely go far within the first 24 hours, but may be too scared to come out.. so a softly softly approach is recommended.

 - If your cat is in unfamiliar territory and disorientated, it may help them find their way home if they can smell a familiar scent.
-If they use a litter tray, scatter some used litter in the garden.
+If they use a litter tray, scatter some used litter around the garden.
 Cat urine has a very powerful scent and it will travel a long way.
-If you don't have any litter, hang out something that smells of your cat or of you e.g. their bed/blanket, the sheets from your bed, your dressing gown etc. It may seem odd to hang out laundry before it's washed, but it might just help.
+Hang out on the washing line and up off of the ground something that smells of your cat and of you e.g. their bed/blanket, the sheets from your bed, your night clothes, dressing gown etc. This scent will also carry in the air to hopefully reorientate your cat if it has become lost.

 - Sometimes a cat may be hiding in a shed etc. and may not come when you say their name, so you are unaware they are there.
 If you have a digital camera, take random photos in the dark as the cat's eyes reflect with the flash and you will see them in the photos, or simply use a torch.